Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Add other attributes to the result
 - Use rule-based rendering to change styling according to building type

-### Querying in 3D : Tubes !
+### Querying in 3D: Tubes!

 We will make tube 3D objects for the lines coming from OpenStreetMap.

 First, cut our lines into individual segments
-See here for more information about this query : http://blog.cleverelephant.ca/2015/02/breaking-linestring-into-segments.html
+See here for more information about this query: http://blog.cleverelephant.ca/2015/02/breaking-linestring-into-segments.html

-Query steps are :
+Query steps are:
 - select all lines from osm_roads_boulder
 - dump all points of the geometries, keeping the line id
 - use a window function to make a line between two consecutive points